 You have selected your cube.
 Now you must narrow your selection to a specific data slice.

 Measure dimension (please allow a slight pause between selections).
-Unlike the Time Series Prediction Wizard, the Driver-Based Prediction Wizard has both a source measure and a target measure.
-The source measure is the driver and the target measure is the data the driver point to.
+Unlike the AIssisted™ Time Series Prediction Wizard, the AIssisted™ Driver-Based Prediction Wizard has both a source measure and a target measure.
+The source measure is the driver, and the target measure is the data to which the driver points.

-Now you must select the prediction properties, namely the prediction interval, duration and type.
+Now you must select the Prediction Properties, namely the interval, duration, and type.

 Prediction Shift allows for delayed drivers.
-While many drives have a direct impact (such as weather), some drivers take time before realizing their impact.
+While many drivers have a direct impact (such as weather), others take time before realizing their impact.
 If you hire new salespeople, it may take three months of training before they affect sales.
 In this case, you would set the Prediction Shift to 3 months.

-You may now save and execute your predictive planning forecast or simply save your prediction settings.
-Either way, your forecast for this data set will now appear in the Forecast Overview.
+You may now save and execute the Driver-Based Prediction or simply save your prediction settings.
+Either way, your forecast for this data set will now appear in the Overview.
 Here it can be viewed, modified, and executed at any future point.

-Once you run predictive planning, the data automatically becomes available in the cube and can be implemented in reports and templates.
+Once executed, the data automatically becomes available in the cube and can be implemented in reports and templates.